Tor vs VPN: What Are the Similarities and Differences?

 Tor is an open-source software that is used to protect internet users’ online privacy.
 It’s a network of servers that bounces internet traffic through multiple nodes.
 This makes it harder to trace the origin of internet traffic.
 TOR encrypts the data sent between servers, so no one can see the traffic’s content.

 This privacy tool has been around for over a decade.
-It was created to provide a safe haven for activists and journalists in countries where the government censors the internet.
+It was created to provide a haven for activists and journalists in countries where the government censors the internet.
 TOR has several benefits, including anonymity and the ability to bypass internet censorship.
 However, it can slow down your internet.

 What Is a VPN?